The plan is to briefly describe the backend fmesher C++ library.

 , can be enabled, that for

-each vertex gives the index of a single triangle that it is used by.
-A
+each vertex holds the set of triangle indices that it is used by.
+Before

-access all triangles that connect to a given vertex, unless the
+cheap way to access all triangles that connect to a given

-mesh is a proper edge-connected manifold.
-For example, some operation
+vertex, unless the mesh was a proper edge-connected manifold.
+For

-will not handle meshes where the forward and inverse orbit0
+example, some operation would not handle meshes where the forward and

 Graph traversal algebra